 - Coordination and Balance

 The protocol teaches you to return to safety and is ideal in combination with other forms of therapy.
-Through being more often in a state of ‘rest and digest’ we can give our bodies the necessary space to safe energy and focus on what we really want in life.
+Through being more often in a state of ‘rest and digest’ we can give our bodies the necessary space to save energy while we focus on what we really want in life.